Where to Order Takeout & Delivery in LA Right Now

 Cost: $16.
 Order curbside pick-up by calling 323-416-1280.

-The lights are dark at sister restaurant Alimento, but Zach Pollack and crew are still working by night at this neighborhood Italian-American gem.
-The COVID-19-specific deal feeds up to five or six people, and includes two orders of garlic bread and a choice of two salads, two antipasti, and two pizzas.
+Zach Pollack recently reactivated the patio at sister restaurant Alimento, and his crew is still cooking dinner at this neighborhood Italian-American gem.
+Their COVID-19-specific deal feeds up to five or six people, and includes two orders of garlic bread and a choice of two salads, two antipasti, and two pizzas.
 Imagine a meal with smokey mozzarella sticks, meatballs, Caesar salad, chopped salad, pepperoni and Hawaiiana pizzas.
 Since “desperate times call for lots of wine,” over 30 discounted bottles are also available.

 Cost: $69, and $94 for a “Deluxe” version that includes a choice of wine.
 Schedule curbside pick-up by calling 213-908-5211.